IRL2/nanover-docs/source/concepts/recording.rst

 Visualising and playing back recordings can be done using :mod:`nanover.omni.playback` module.
 The Python Server can stream recorded NanoVer streams read by a ``PlaybackSimulation`` object to a client.
 The client then plays back the recording as if it were a live stream.
-The server sends the frames and state updates whilst trying to respect the timing dictated by the timestamps stored in the file.
+The server sends the frame and state updates whilst trying to respect the timing dictated by the timestamps stored in the file.

 .. code:: python